 If you have been abused or you have reason to believe that someone is being abused, you must report it promptly.
-There are many people and organisations that can help you; you could contact Childline, 0800 1111 or via their website or talk to a teacher or your club’s Child Protection Officer, or you could contact Hilary Quick, the SOA’s Child Protection Officer, or one of the organisations on the Children1st website.
+There are many people and organisations that can help you; you could contact Childline, 0800 1111 or via their website or talk to a teacher or your club’s Child Protection Officer, or you could contact Fiona Keir, the SOA’s Child Protection Officer, or one of the organisations on the Children1st website.

 SOA Principles and Policy